What are some of the common psychological difficulties associated with Chronic Health Problems?

 - Low mood and depression.
 Chronic health problems can lead to social withdrawal, a decrease in activities and study/work, pain and suffering, relationship difficulties, and sadness and anger.
 Such hardship can influence a low mood and depression.

 - Difficulty making decisions.
 Low confidence, uncertainty about the future and competing demands places immense pressure on the individual.
 As such, decisions can be experienced as confusing and overwhelming.

 How can I manage the psychological difficulties associated with my Chronic Health Problem?

-There are several well-researched treatments that are effective in managing psychological difficulties associated with Chronic Health Problems, including: Cognitive-behavioural Therapy (CBT), Psychoeducation, Self-Help, Interpersonal Psychotherapy (IPT) and Acceptance and Commitment Therapy (ACT).
+Several well-researched treatments are effective in managing psychological difficulties associated with Chronic Health Problems, including Cognitive-behavioural Therapy (CBT), Psychoeducation, Self-Help, Interpersonal Psychotherapy (IPT) and Acceptance and Commitment Therapy (ACT).

 How can Peaceful Mind Psychology help?